 Semester course; 3 lecture hours.
 3 credits.
 The purpose of this course is to provide students with evidence of each of the components of universal design for learning within access to the general academic curriculum -- multiple means of representation, expression and engagement.
 Students will engage in an understanding of theories of learning and development, including cognitive and learning processes, social-emotional development, practices for culturally and linguistically diverse learnings, such as English learners, gifted and talented students and students with disabilities, in individual and universal contexts.
 Additional focus is placed on UDL components linked to effective transition planning embedded within academic instruction targeting successful transitions to postsecondary educational settings.
 Emphasis is placed on beginning research on the use of this approach and its promising practice for addressing academic and transition goals as well as increasing student motivation and self-determination.

-Semester course; 6 field experience hours.
-6 credits.
-Corequisite: SEDP 415.
-The major goal of this course is to provide student teachers a challenging, relevant and rewarding experience, which will allow them to acquire professional competence.
-Student teachers will learn to respect and work effectively with students of varying backgrounds and disabilities; assume the various responsibilities of the classroom teacher; plan instruction and learning experiences that recognize the individual needs and differences of students; organize and manage the classroom environment to maximize learning; and practice being a reflective teacher.
+Semester course; 2 lecture and 7 field experience hours (delivered online, face-to-face or hybrid).
+9 credits.
+Prerequisite: SEDP 450.
+The goal of this course is to provide special education student teachers a challenging, relevant and rewarding experience, which will allow them to acquire professional competence.
+Student teachers will apply knowledge gained through their course work, assume the various responsibilities of a classroom teacher, plan instruction and learning experiences that recognize students’ individual needs, organize and manage the classroom environment to maximize learning, use assessment data to guide instructional decisions, and practice being a critically reflective teacher.

 SEDP 501.
 Characteristics of Individuals with Disabilities: ____.
 3 Hours.